-- (a) The District may transfer to an existing or new electric service account any unpaid charges for electric service previously provided by the District to the same customer at another location.
-The transferred balance shall be considered part of the customer's current obligation to the District as though the previous unpaid balance had been incurred at the present service address.
-A customer's previous unpaid balance from one service address to another is part of the customer's current obligation and subject to the District's requirements for payment. - (b) In the event a customer, who has an outstanding balance for unpaid charges for electric service previously provided by the District, is receiving the benefit of electric service from the District through a different account in another customer's name, the District may transfer the outstanding balance to the active customer account. - (c) If a customer has executed documentation (i.e., a bill of guaranty or similar document) to assure/guaranty payment for electric service provided to another District customer, any outstanding balance for unpaid charges for the other District customer may be transferred to the customer's service account as long as the assurance/guaranty documentation expressly provides for such transfer. - (d) The District may apply any payment received from the customer or agencies toward the customer's transferred balance if: - The customer has not already paid the transferred balance - The customer has not made arrangements in writing with the District for payment of the transferred balance - The customer has not made payments in accordance with a written payment agreement with the District. - (e) The District will make reasonable efforts to notify the customer of the unpaid balance, including dates and location of service, and the District's regulations concerning transfer of unpaid balances, and the possibility of disconnection.
+- (b) In the event a customer, who has an outstanding balance for unpaid charges for electric service previously provided by the District, is receiving the benefit of electric service from the District through a different account in another customer's name, the District may transfer the outstanding balance to the active customer account. - (c) If a customer has executed documentation (i.e., a personal guarantee of payment or similar document) to assure/guarantee payment for electric service provided to another District customer, any outstanding balance for unpaid charges for the other District customer may be transferred to the customer's service account as long as the assurance/guarantee documentation expressly provides for such transfer. - (d) The District may apply any payment received from the customer or agencies toward the customer's transferred balance if: - The customer has not already paid the transferred balance; - The customer has not made arrangements in writing with the District for payment of the transferred balance; or - The customer has not made payments in accordance with a written payment agreement with the District. - (e) The District will make reasonable efforts to notify the customer of the unpaid balance, including dates and location of service, and the District's regulations concerning transfer of unpaid balances, and the possibility of disconnection.